jimmybyrum/coding_exercises/bands/node.js/README.md

 This should work on modern desktop (IE9+) and mobile browsers.
 Feel free to change the UI/UX as you see fit for a good experience on mobile browsers.

+Post your solution in a Github repo with some documentation in the README of your approach and any instructions for how to run the site.

 Looking forward to seeing what you come up with!